jdx/mise/README.md

   $ rtx install nodejs@18      # install fuzzy nodejs version
   $ rtx install nodejs         # install latest nodejs version—or what is specified in .tool-versions
   $ rtx install                # installs all runtimes specified in .tool-versions for installed plugins
+  $ rtx install --all          # installs all runtimes and all plugins

 ```
 ### `rtx latest`